 Journey into the wild to Komodo, nature’s adventure theme park.
 Revel in stunning landscapes, abundant marine life and the feeling that this is a magical place where time stands still.

 As far back as 1,500 AD the Latin warning ‘HC SVNT DRACONES” (here be dragons) appeared on maps around the east coast of Asia warning sailors of the ominous beasts in the region.
-They were first discovered by western science in 1910 and in 1926, an expedition to seek out the dragons provided the inspiration for the 1933 movie ‘King Kong’.
+They were first discovered by western science in 1910 and in 1926, an expedition to seek out the Komodo dragons provided the inspiration for the 1933 movie ‘King Kong’.

 Today, the last remaining refuge of Varanus Komodoensis is on Komodo and Rinca islands.
-Within the expansive park, there is one isolated region where the mythical dragons can be observed entirely wild running and swimming in their natural habitat.
+Within the expansive national park, there is one isolated region where the mythical Komodo dragons can be observed entirely wild running and swimming in their natural habitat.

 On a single dive in Komodo, one can experience what seems like a scripted nature documentary transitioning from one exciting sighting to the next.
 The only thing missing is David Attenborough’s commentary.

 Charter a liveaboard yacht and dive with giant manta rays, sharks, dolphins, sea turtles and octopodes, sometimes all on the same dive.
 If you’re lucky you might catch a glimpse of a whale or the elusive oceanic sunfish.
 Time the tides just right and experience drift dives like nowhere else.

 When sailing through the islands on a yacht charter, you will surely notice countless white and pink sandy beaches cradled within the hills that give Komodo its unique topographical signature.
 The pink comes from a tiny pink-colored marine organism called foraminifera.
 Take a stroll or venture on a hike up one of the islands for a better vantage point and enjoy spectacular sunset views.

 The only question you will have is why this is not a more known destination, and why it has not been developed.
-The park was established in 1980 around the dragons and has since grown to protect both the terrestrial and marine biodiversity.
+Komodo National Park was established in 1980 around the dragons and has since grown to protect both the terrestrial and marine biodiversity.
 In 1986 the park became a World Heritage Site and is now a UNESCO Biosphere Reserve to ensure it stays as nature intended.